 Networking event incl. flying dinner.

-Speed dating for young architects & developers
+Speed dating for young architects and developers & Meet the press

 A central concern of Architecture Matters is stronger networking between the architecture and real estate industries.
 Our speed dating sessions bring ambitious, young architects into direct contact with interesting project developers.
 The benefits are mutual: we support young architects in setting up their offices, while fresh ideas find their way into implementation and shake up rote, traditional planning approaches.
 Move your business forward!